ropensci/roweb3/archetypes/md/index.md

   - community
 # The summary below will be used by e.g. Twitter cards
 description: "A very short summary of your post (~ 100 characters)"
 # If you have no preferred image for Twitter cards,
 # delete the twitterImg line below
-# Note there is no '/' symbol before 'img' here
+# - Replace "blog" with "technotes" as needed
-# if needed replace blog with technotes
+# - Note "/" between year/month/day
 twitterImg: blog/2019/06/04/post-template/name-of-image.png
 ---